xpqz/documentation/dotnet-interface/docs/wpf/windows-presentation-foundation/data-binding/text-example.md

 [6]   txtSource←txt
 ```

-`Text[7]`creates a Binding Source object using `2015⌶` and assigns it to the DataContext property of the `TextBox` object.
-Because it is a character vector, the exported Type for the bound variable`txtSource` is `System.String` which is appropriate for the Text property of a `TextBox`.
+`Text[7]`creates a Binding Source object using `2015⌶` and assigns it to the DataContext property of the TextBox object.
+Because it is a character vector, the exported Type for the bound variable`txtSource` is System.String which is appropriate for the Text property of a TextBox.
 ```apl

 [7]    win.txtBox.DataContext←2015⌶'txtSource'